 Commonly used calcium antagonists can increase collagen degradation.
 Intralesional calcium antagonists had a lower complication rate but were slower, less effective, and had higher recurrence rates than steroids.

 Intralesional neurotoxin injections may improve and prevent hypertrophic scars and keloids by suppressing scar tension and fibroblast activities.
 Tension is one of the causes of keloid scars.
-Neurotoxins reduce tension on the wound edges by preventing muscle contraction during the healing process, thereby reducing scar formation.
-In one study, intralesional neurotoxin injections resulted in improvement of keloids and decreased keloid volume more effectively than intralesional corticosteroid injections.
+Neurotoxins reduce tension on the wound edges by preventing muscle contraction during healing, thereby reducing scar formation.
+In one study, intralesional neurotoxin injections improved keloids and decreased keloid volume more effectively than intralesional corticosteroid injections.

 Unlike most injectable keloid treatments, neurotoxin injections are relatively benign and are less likely to have serious side effects.
 However, neurotoxins cost significantly more than steroids, and relatively large amounts have to be used.
 Hence neurotoxin injections for keloid treatment can cost double or more compared to intralesional steroid injections.